 The NM 5-Actions Program was originally developed to help those struggling with addiction but not able to access care.
 We first launched the platform during the pandemic in November 2020 when treatment largely transitioned to virtual sessions.
-Since that time we have continued to adapt the program to those in need of help with addiction.
+Since that time, we have continued to adapt the program to those in need of help with addiction and mental health challenges.

-While the program was never developed as a replacement for face-to-face care, those who are in treatment with you may benefit from the adjunctive support it offers.
+While the program was never developed as a replacement for face-to-face care, those who are in treatment may benefit from the adjunctive support it offers.
 This guide provides suggestions on how you might incorporate it in your work, but feel free to adapt it to your clients however you see fit.
-And please reach out if you have ideas how we can improve the program.
+And please reach out if you have ideas on how we can improve the program!

-Live Webinars: We periodically offer live webinars on a variety of behavioral health topics, and post them all (for free) in the video library.
-We have also incorporated them into the NM 5-Actions Program where they fit best.
-These longer videos, usually 30-45 minutes by a variety of experts, can be used as homework between sessions or as educational content in group therapy settings (depending on the timeframe of the group).
+Live Webinars: We periodically offer live webinars on a variety of behavioral health topics that are usually 30-45 minutes and are found in the Resources Module.
+They too can be used as homework between sessions or as educational content in group therapy settings (depending on the timeframe of the group).

 New Mexico Crisis and Access Line (NMCAL) (1-855-662-7474): If clients are having an immediate behavioral health crisis they can call 988, but these calls may or may not be routed to NMCAL which has access to local support resources.
 Between sessions, ensure clients are aware of this support, which includes help with addressing relapse triggers, locating self-help meetings, gaining access to prescribers of psychiatric and addiction medications, and getting help with housing, food, or issues with safety.
 This line is available 24/7.